 AppWorks Accelerator was founded in 2010 by Jamie Lin, a startup community created by founders, for founders.
 We are committed to fostering the next generation of entrepreneurs in Greater Southeast Asia and to accelerating the region’s transition into the digital era.

-Every six months, we take in founders trailblazing on the frontiers of web3, AI / IoT, and Southeast Asia, equipping them with the necessary resources, mentorship, and guidance to get their ventures off the ground.
+Every six months, we welcome founders trailblazing on the frontiers of web3, AI, and Southeast Asia, equipping them with the necessary resources, mentorship, and guidance to get their ventures off the ground.

 We know there are many considerations for founders when applying to an accelerator.
 That’s why we’ve created an FAQ page to help you decide whether or not AppWorks is suitable for your startup.